 chroot into the filesystem if you wish to try more advanced recovery steps.
 For example, this may allow you to start MySQL so you can attempt to export your databases.
 However, this may not always work, depending upon the state of the filesystem.

-When it comes down to it, simple recovery using automated tools is largely a function of luck.
+Simple recovery using automated tools is often a function of luck.

 fsck recovery can help get your server back or at least get your files, but keeping good backups is the most important step you can take to prevent data loss.